UMCUGenetics/Genetic-Immune-Escape/README.md

 ### Supplementary Information

-Supplementary Tables from the manuscript include relevant information to reproduce the analysis displayed in the manuscript.
+Supplementary Tables and Supplementary Data from the manuscript include relevant information to reproduce the analysis displayed in the manuscript.